wgurecky/wgurecky.github.io/blog/html/_sources/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst.txt

 .. math:: [1.{E^-3} ,1.{E^-2}, 1.{E^-1}, 1.E0, 1.E1, 1.E2, 1.E3, 1.E4, 1.E5, 1.E6, 1.E7](eV)

 were used to generate a 10-group cross section library.
-The infinite dilution multigroup cross sections were generated with NJOY for this work (al. 2017).
+Infinite dilution multigroup cross sections were generated with NJOY for this work (al. 2017).
 For plotting, the group scalar fluxes are recovered from the angle-dependant flux by the quadrature rule:

 .. math:: \phi_g = \frac{1}{2}\sum_{n=1}^N w_n \psi_g^n(x)

-For all presented results, :math:`S_8` Gauss-Legendre quadrature was used for the angular flux decomposition by the discrete ordinates method.
+For all presented results, :math:`S_8` Level-Symmetric quadrature was used to approximate integrals of the angular-dependant flux over all solid angles.
 Accordingly, the scattering cross section was approximated with the first :math:`8` Legendre moments (thus retaining the first 8 terms in the Legendre expansion of the scattering kernel).
 For consistency, all cases were executed with 160 scattering source iterations to